 It is recommended that you download recorded video from the web interface.
 However, if your bandwidth is limited, you can choose to download the recorded video directly from the SD card.
-For more information, see Downloading Recorded Video from the SD Card on the next page.
+For more information, see Downloading Recorded Video from the SD Card below.